b3h3rkz/thebountyzone/README.md

 # Bounty Board #

-## Demo ##

-This project is hosted with GitHub pages and can be found here https://jgoodz.github.io/thebountyzone/

 ## Deployed Environment ##

 This dapp demo is on the Ropsten Test Net and requires metamask to interact with.
 Below are some Ropsten faucets to get ether: